silexlabs/eleventy-plugin-directus/README.md

      })
    }
    ```
-3. Run or build your Eleventy project and use the global `directus` data variable to access your collections
+3. Run or build your Eleventy project and use the global `directus.collections` data variable to access your collections

 ### Troubleshooting